Carl Tanzler: Early life

 He was born as Karl Tänzler or Georg Karl Tänzler on February 8, 1877 in Dresden, Germany.

-Tänzler grew up in the German Empire but, at some point, travelled to India and later to Australia just before the outbreak of World War I. During his stay in Australia, over the course of World War I, Karl Tänzler was kept with other Germans in Australia in internment camps and prisons; supposedly for his own protection and safety because of his German ethnicity.
+Tänzler grew up in the German Empire but, at some point, travelled to India and later to Australia just before the outbreak of World War I. During his stay in Australia, over the course of World War I, Tänzler was kept with other Germans in Australia in internment camps and prisons, supposedly for his own protection and safety because of his German ethnicity.
 He attempted and failed to escape by constructing a ship vessel.
 He was released shortly after the end of World War I, but since he was not allowed to move back to his native Germany, he instead left for the Netherlands.
-There, he married and had two daughters, one of whom died at age 10.
-Later the family moved to the United States and settled in Key West, Florida.

-From an early age, Karl Tänzler reported to have visions in his dreams from an ancestor and a noble countess Anna Constantia von Brockdorff (1680–1765), which had special meaning and significance to him.
-He was convinced these "visions" were messages from Anna Constantia von Brockdorff from the dead.
-He was infatuated with her physical appearance, dark hair, and beauty.
-Because Anna Constantia von Brockdorff was also known as "the Countess of Cozel", he adopted the name Karl Tänzler von Cosel, which he preferred to be called by.
-He was following "Editorial Note" accompanying the autobiographical account "The Trial Bay Organ: A Product of Wit and Ingenuity" by "Carl von Cosel" in the Rosicrucian Digest of March and April 1939, gives details about his stay in Australia before his internment during the Great War, as well as his subsequent return to Germany after the War:
+In "The Trial Bay Organ: A Product of Wit and Ingenuity" by "Carl von Cosel", an autobiographical account in the Rosicrucian Digest of March and April 1939, he gives details about his stay in Australia before his internment during the Great War, as well as his subsequent return to Germany after the War: